mikkun/AWKTC/README.md

 * ![Black piece](./md-images/special_piece.png) - __Special Piece__ - Destroys horizontal lines even if they have gaps of blocks.

+### All Clear Bonus ###

+If you clear all the pieces, then you will get an "All Clear Bonus".

 Changing the Playfield Width
 ----------------------------

 You can change the playfield width between 4 and 24 cells.
 By default, the playfield width is 12 cells.

 ### Example Minimum Width ###